 The Group had previously entered into contracts with Sete for the construction of six rigs for which progress payments from Sete had ceased since November 2014.
 In April 2016, Sete filed for bankruptcy protection and its authorised representatives had been in discussion with the Group on the eventual completion and delivery of some of the rigs.
-In October 2019, the Settlement Agreement as well as the winning bid proposal for Magni Partners (Bermuda) Ltd ("Magni") to purchase four Sete subsidiaries, two of which are special-purpose entities ("SPEs") for uncompleted rigs constructed by the Group, was approved by the creditors.
-As part of the Settlement Agreement, which is subject to fulfilment of certain conditions precedent, the Group will take over ownership of remaining four uncompleted rigs and will be able to explore various options to extract the best value from these assets.
+In October 2019, the Settlement Agreement as well as the winning bid proposal for Magni Partners (Bermuda) Ltd ("Magni") to purchase four Sete subsidiaries, two of which are special-purpose entities ("SPEs") for uncompleted rigs constructed by the Group, was approved and the Group had obtained full title to the remaining four uncompleted rigs, albeit two of which are still encumbered.
+Sete is to procure the release of the mortgage on the two encumbered rigs placed with the ship registry.
+Carrying amount of the equipment that the Group had salvaged from these four uncompleted rigs was approximately \$109,974,000 as at 31 December 2022 (2021: \$145,598,000).
+During the financial year, the Group had also successfully completed settlements with all vendors for related contract costs for the four uncompleted rigs with a total savings of \$65,763,000.
+This amount has been written back in the profit or loss during the financial year and the remaining provision for settlement as at 31 December 2022 is \$36,063,000.